 Many campaigns have had a lot of success with Google AdWords on their candidate (or opponent’s name).
 Motivated people are doing Google searches, so that is easy traffic to convert into donations.

-There are fewer success stories on Facebook advertising for fundraising.
+Some organizations and campaigns have used Facebook advertising successfully for fundraising too.
 If you try this, aim your ads at supporters only to have the best chance of recouping your costs and turning a profit.
-Also as noted before, try layering on the ask with asks via other mediums to the same audience.
+Also as noted before, try layering on the Facebook ask with asks via other mediums such as email to the same audience.
+If you have a 501c(3) nonprofit, apply to use Facebook’s fundraising tools — including a Donate Now button on your page.

 Email append to your donor list may be effective too, but handle it very carefully – do not want to offend your donors by sending them a lot of unsolicited email.